 With everything in order, the fun part is about to begin!
 You need to take your finished images, and get them nice and uploaded.
 Here are some of the main things to consider at this final stage of the process:

-1. Adjust size.
-Your product images shouldn’t exceed 2048x2048 pixels in size for a Shopify store.
+- Adjust size.
+Your Shopify product image size shouldn’t exceed 2048x2048 pixels in size for a Shopify store.
 An image any bigger won’t be better – instead, it will just take up all the precious space on your server, slowing the site down.
 Make sure to scale them down.

 Get the best look and the best performance on your Shopify store – compress your product images with TinyIMG